Creating a strong performance culture means creating a feedback loop in your company or team that looks like this:

 How SpeedCurve can help: You can start by creating separate dashboards for different stakeholders.
 Each dashboard contains only the graphs that are relevant to that stakeholder group.
 (We've also made it easy to share your dashboards and comparison videos, with "share" icons that give you URLs you can email or use on your wall monitor.)

-Performance budgets are an important tool for ensuring your site is delivering a great user experience.
-The practice of using budgets to track performance took off with this post by Tim Kadlec.
-The idea is to identify your performance goals, then track the metrics that help you achieve your goals.
-Setting performance budgets lets you focus on the metrics you care about most, create goals, set budgets based on those goals, and get alerts when those budget thresholds are crossed.
+Performance budgets are an important tool for ensuring your site is delivering a great user experience. **The idea is to identify your most important metrics, then set thresholds for those metrics, and get alerts when those budget thresholds are crossed.

 As mentioned near the top of this post, there's no one-size-fits-all unicorn metric that will get everyone in your company excited about performance.
 This means there's no one-size-fits-all metric you should focus on for your performance budgets.
 Instead, your performance budgets can run a gamut that includes:

-One of your developers might care about start render or Speed Index, because they want to get a sense of how well the page is built – for instance, are there any blocking scripts or stylesheets.
+- Developers might care about Start Render, because they want to get a sense of how well the page is built – for instance, are there any blocking scripts or stylesheets.

 To make people accountable, give them ownership over their performance budgets and make sure they receive alerts when their budgets are exceeded.